evilgeniuslabs/tree-v2/README.md

 `gzip -r data/`

 The ESP8266WebServer will automatically serve any .gz file.
 The file index.htm.gz will get served as index.htm, with the content-encoding header set to gzip, so the browser knows to decompress it.
-The ESP8266WebServer doesn't seem to like the Glyphicon fonts gzipped, though, so I decompress them with this command:
+The files can be decompressed for editing with this command:

-`gunzip -r data/fonts/`
+`gunzip -r data/`

 REST Web services
 -----------------